Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences: Evaluation

 \subsection{Baseline Models}

 Many deep learning models designed for processing raw point clouds are primarily focused on classification and segmentation tasks.
 Point coordinates are typically the most common input to the network, and in some cases, normals and RGB values can also be incorporated.
-Many models proposed sophisticated layers to effectively process point clouds directly \cite{wu2019pointconv, li2018pointcnn, cai2019spatial}.
+Some models proposed sophisticated layers to effectively process point clouds directly \cite{wu2019pointconv, li2018pointcnn, cai2019spatial}.
 They learn the geometrical features of the points to perform the classification and segmentation tasks.
 Tinto dataset includes multiple sources of information, but the emphasis is on learning hyperspectral information for point cloud segmentation.
-To evaluate the Tinto dataset on deep learning models, three architectures designed for point cloud processing were selected and trained from scratch.
-A 10-layers Multi-Layer Perceptron (MLP) \cite{popescu2009multilayer} was the first model implemented and tested on the dataset.
-Despite being simpler compared to other advanced deep models proposed for point cloud processing, the MLP performed comparably or even outperformed other models in some scenarios.
-The second model was PointNet \cite{qi2017pointnet}, the first-ever model proposed for point cloud processing, while the third model was PointNet$++$ \cite{qi2017pointnet2}, its successor capable of extracting the local features of the point cloud.
-All the baseline models were modified and implemented to accept the hyperspectral information of a point as input for the segmentation task.
+To evaluate the Tinto dataset on deep learning models, different deep learning models designed for point cloud processing were selected and trained from scratch.
+They are categorized into three different architectures according to the main building layers.
+The first category is the multi-layer perceptron (MLP) based models \cite{popescu2009multilayer} where the MLPs are the main building layers in the models.
+The second category is the convolutional-based models where convolutional-like layers are used to process the point clouds.
+The third category is the Transformers-based models where the Natural Language Processing (NLP) Transformer models are adopted and modified to process raw point clouds for different tasks.
+Following, we will discuss each category and explain the models related to the category.